 Sewing pattern designer Christine Haynes is relaunching her business with an eye towards creating a healthy work-life balance.

-Desktop wallpaper to help you stay organized with the year at a glance and division of space for keeping track of those things that clutter your desktop.
+Calendar desktop wallpaper to help you stay organized with the year at a glance and artwork to keep you inspired all year long.

 Using a canned response can help reduce your time answering common questions from customers or prospective clients.
 It’s as simple as cut+paste, then customizing the message as you see fit.